Melissa Fumero: Early life

 Melissa Gallo was born in Lyndhurst, New Jersey, on August 19, 1982.
-Her Cuban parents moved to the United States as teenagers.
+Her Cuban parents immigrated to the United States as teenagers.
 Her mother was a homemaker and hairdresser, and her father taught mathematics and worked at a jewelry store.
 She grew up in Guttenberg and moved back to Lyndhurst at age six.
 She and her family spoke Spanish at home, but her parents stopped requiring her and her brother to do so when he encountered issues at school.
 She attended Lyndhurst High School.

 As a child, Fumero enjoyed creating and performing plays, and began taking dance lessons.
 She expressed interest in acting after seeing Broadway's The Secret Garden at age ten.
 Her parents subsequently sent her to acting classes.
 She has said she enjoyed theater lessons because she and her classmates focused on performing rather than their physical appearances.
 She remained enrolled in dance and acting classes until her graduation.
 When she was accepted to New York University (NYU), which she called her "dream school", she thought she would be unable to attend due to the cost.
 To ensure she could attend, her parents spent much of their savings and took out many loans, and she moved back in with them until she moved to New York City at age 19.
 In 2003, she graduated with a Bachelor of Fine Arts degree in drama.